 Opiate And Heroin Detox Treatment

 If your drug of choice was prescription opiates or heroin, medical detox is not always required, but it is still recommended.
-The symptoms of withdrawal from opiates are nausea, vomiting, chills, sweating, restless legs, diarrhea, body aches to name just a few.
+The symptoms of withdrawal from opiates are nausea, vomiting, chills, sweating, restless legs, diarrhea, and body aches to name just a few.
 It is extremely difficult to go through these symptoms without medical monitoring and medications.
 A person entering treatment to detox from opiates will be given either Suboxone or Subutex.

 Suboxone is a partial opioid agonist.
 In other words, Suboxone will attach to the opioid receptors in the brain similarly to how the opiate did.
 This will block the withdrawal symptoms.
 The Suboxone will be tapered down allowing the body to adjust to the change.
 Suboxone contains Buprenorphine and Naloxone.
 Some people who are allergic to Naloxone may be given Subutex instead because does not contain Naloxone.
 The Suboxone protocol usually will last up to seven days.

-Patients on a Suboxone protocol are usually given 8 mg the first day, 4 mg to start and then 2 mg every eight hours.
+Patients on a Suboxone protocol are usually given 8 mg the first day, 4 mg to start, and then 2 mg every eight hours.
 On the second and third day, they can take 2 mg every eight hours as needed.
-On the fourth and fifth day, they will be given 2 mg every 12 hours and on the last two days, they will get 2 mg one time per day as needed.
+On the fourth and fifth days, they will be given 2 mg every 12 hours and on the last two days, they will get 2 mg one time per day as needed.

-They will also need to meet criteria to be given the medication.
+They will also need to meet the criteria to be given the medication.
 The assessment for this type of medication is called a Clinical Opiate Withdrawal Scale (COWS).
 Symptoms assessed include: